abdulahshoaib/http/README.md

 # HTTP Server made using TCP

-Implementation of http server over the TCP servered over UDP.
+Implementation of HTTP server over the TCP.
 Basic implementation and HTTP Message parsing